19kirti/Brevity---Your-Smart-Resume-Companion/README.md

-# 🧠 AI-Powered Resume & JD Summarizer
+# 🧠 Brevity : A Smart Job Application Tool

 An intelligent tool that helps job seekers generate **customized resume summaries and cover letters** by analyzing job descriptions and resumes using the **Gemini API**.
 Supports both **text input and file uploads**, making it easier to tailor applications for specific roles.